GWjun/inhagram/frontend/README.md

 # Inhagram Frontend

-This project is a frontend clone of Instagram, built with modern web development tools and best practices.
+This project is a frontend clone of Instagram

 ## Table of Contents